Pankrat/pankrat.github.io/themes/hyde-x/README.md

 # All parameters below here are optional and can be mixed and matched.
 #
 [params]
+    # If false display full article contents in blog index.
+    # Otherwise show description and 'read on' link to individual blog post page.
+    # Default (if omitted) is true.
+    truncate = true

     # Used when a given page doesn't set its own.
     defaultDescription = "Your default page description"
     defaultKeywords = "your,default,page,keywords"

+    # Hide estimated reading time for posts.
+    # Default (if omitted) is false.
+    hideReadingTime = false

     # Changes sidebar background and link/accent colours.
     # See below for more colour options.
     # This also works: "theme-base-08 layout-reverse", or just "layout-reverse".
     theme = "theme-base-08"

     # Select a syntax highight.
     # Check the static/css/highlight directory for options.
     highlight = "sunburst"

+    # Optional additional custom CSS file URL, will override other styles.
+    customCSS = ""

     # Displays under the author name in the sidebar, keep it short.
     # You can use markdown here.
     tagline = "Your favourite quote or soundbite."

+    # Text for the top menu link, which goes the root URL for the site.
+    # Default (if omitted) is "Blog".
+    home = "Blog"

     # Metadata used to drive integrations.
-	googleAuthorship = "Your Google+ profile ID"
     googleAnalytics = "Your Google Analytics tracking code" gravatarHash = "MD5 hash of your Gravatar email address"

     # Sidebar social links, these must be full URLs.
     github = ""
     bitbucket = ""
+    stackOverflow = ""
     linkedin = ""
     googleplus = ""
     facebook = ""
     twitter = ""
+    youtube = ""

+    # Other social-like sidebar links
+    rss = false  # switch to true to enable RSS icon link flattr = ""  # populate with your flattr uid
 ```

 ### Built-in colour themes